ChristosSev/JagTravers/README.md

 Install the Keras API

-Divide your dataset to Training and Validation
+Divide your dataset to Training,Validation and Testing

 Run  training.py